recryptproject/qtumjs-doc/source/index.html.md

 ## Example: getnewaddress

-Returns a new Qtum address for receiving payments.
+Returns a new Recrypt address for receiving payments.
 This might be useful for exchanges that need to generate deposit addresses for users.

 ```ts
 const result = await rpc.rawCall("getnewaddress")